What is a meningioma?

 After treatment for meningioma

 After your treatment has finished, you will have regular check-ups, tests and scans.
+Your doctor or nurse will tell you how often these will be.

 Some side effects can start months or years after treatment has finished.
 You can use your follow-up appointments to talk about these side effects, or about any other worries or problems you have.
+Your doctor or nurse may refer you to a neurological rehabilitation (neuro-rehab) service.
+This service may be able to refer you to a physiotherapist, speech and language therapist or occupational therapist and offer emotional support.

-Many people find they get very anxious before appointments.
+Many people find they get anxious before appointments.
 This is natural.
 It may help to get support from family, friends or a specialist nurse.

 Date reviewed

-Reviewed: 01 April 2019
+Reviewed: 01 May 2024

 |

-Next review: 01 April 2021
+Next review: 01 May 2027

 Trusted Information Creator - Patient Information Forum